spookylukey/django-views-the-right-way/source/index.rst

   * General OOP/multi-paradigm programming principles
   * General Python techniques

+And there are some other goodies along the way, like how to type-check all the URL parameters to your view functions.

 Each page is composed of **two parts**, which have **two different audiences**.

 First, the business — the **what and how**: a short, definitive guide to The